chaos-mesh/website/docs/production-installation-using-helm.md

 chaos-dashboard-98c4c5f97-tx5ds             1/1     Running   0          2d5h
 ```

-If your actual outputs match the expected outputs, Chaos Mesh is installed successfully.
+If your actual output is similar to the expected output with `Version`, `GitCommit`, `GitTreeState`, and `GoVersion`, it means that Helm is installed successfully.

 :::note

-If the `STATUS` of your actual outputs is not `Running`, then execute the following command to check the Pod details, and troubleshoot issues according to the error information.
+If the `STATUS` of your actual output is not `Running`, then execute the following command to check the Pod details, and troubleshoot issues according to the error information.

 ```sh
 # Take the chaos-controller as an example